Natural Diamonds: An “Intruder” in the Laboratory-Grown Supply Chain

 All laboratory-grown diamonds submitted to us for certification go through a specific, controlled process.
-In the past several months during our routine grading of laboratory-grown diamond jewelry, our team of experts have come across natural diamond melee mixed into lab-grown diamond jewelry on numerous occasions.
+In the past several months during our routine grading of laboratory-grown diamond jewelry, our team of experts has come across natural diamond melee mixed into lab-grown diamond jewelry on numerous occasions.
 Laboratory-grown diamond jewelry with “undisclosed” natural diamonds is a new occurrence that we are starting to see with more frequency.

 As an industry, we have trained our focus on the undisclosed laboratory-grown diamonds and their detection, especially melee.
 It is counterintuitive to think about natural diamonds being mixed in with laboratory-grown diamonds.
 As an industry what do we do about it?